Exchange Voucher for Cash

-Do you receive the payment card and only 50 € cash per month?
-If you need more cash, let’s exchange!
+Do you get the payment card and only 50 € cash per month?
+If you need more cash, then let's trade!

-1. Buy a voucher in the stores Aldi, Lidl, Edeka, Kaufland, Rewe or DM for 50€
+- Buy a voucher in the stores Aldi, Lidl, Edeka, Kaufland, Rewe, or DM for 50€

-2. Bring the voucher to an exchange point!
+- Bring the voucher to an exchange location!

 Where?